-Alex and I met 12 years ago today, ouch, it really hurts writing that!
-We were young and out exploring the world in February of 2002 and it just so happened that fate, as Alex likes to tell it, threw us into the same bed at a hostel in Brugge, Belgium!
-We were both staying at the Bauhaus hostel near the centre of the charming old town.
+Alex and I were young and exploring the world in February of 2002 and fate, as Alex likes to tell it, threw us into the same bed at a hostel in Brugge, Belgium!
+We were both staying at the Bauhaus hostel near the center of the charming old town.
 The Bauhaus is certainly not the most luxurious place one could imagine meeting their future spouse.
 But there we were and Alex was sitting on the bunk bed above mine asking me where the bathrooms were.
 Being that we were in Belgium and that we were backpackers it isn’t so surprising that the evening lead to a pub with many Belgian beers consumed and subsequently our first kiss.
 The romance and indulgence in Brugge had captured us!

-Chocolate! – Enjoy lots of it, and with some 80 chocolate shops around town, you can find great chocolate sleep walking after 10 beers.
-Don’t buy too much from any one place.
-Stroll around and savour the experience, buying little bits here and there.
-This way you’ll also receive more free samples and you won’t feel like you missed out on a phenomenal window display later.
-Definitely have a hot chocolate as it will be one of the best you’ve ever tried.
+Enjoy lots of chocolate in Brugge!
+And with some 80 chocolate shops around town, you can probably find a great chocolate while sleep walking.
+Don’t buy too much from any one store.
+Stroll around and savor the experience, buying little bits here and there.
+That way you’ll also get more free samples and you won’t feel like you missed out on a phenomenal window display later.
+Definitely, have a hot chocolate as it will be one of the best you’ve ever tried.
 There’s even a chocolate museum called Choco Story which we found to be worthwhile.
 Their life-size chocolate replica of President Obama was a little tacky, but entertaining too.

-And of course there’s waffles, which are indeed Belgian as well, and absolutely delicious, generally.
-Always stick with the fresh made ones and not the ones sitting around in window sills waiting to be devoured by drunk people (though this is a more common trend in certain areas of Brussels).
+And of course there are waffles, which are indeed Belgian as well, and absolutely delicious, generally.
+Always stick with the freshly made ones and not the ones sitting around in window sills waiting to be devoured by drunk people (though this is a more common trend in certain areas of Brussels).
 Waffles generally come topped in chocolate, sugar or strawberries and cream.

 And if this isn’t enough you’ll also find delicious crepes around town with an abundance of other tasty treats at great patisseries and candy shops.
 Enjoy the romance and indulgence in Brugge as much as you can, worry about dieting when you get home!